Autodesk/maya-usd/docs/lock.md

 ## ModelAPI

 al_usdmaya_lock can be predefined in USD layer or changed via USD API in runtime.
-Meanwhile, AL_usd_ModelAPI::SetLock() and AL_usd_ModelAPI::GetLock() are provided as convenient interfaces to manipulate this metadata.
+Meanwhile, AL_usd_ModelAPI::SetLock() and AL_usd_ModelAPI::GetLock() are provided as convenient interfaces to access this metadata.
+AL_usd_ModelAPI::ComputeLock() walks up the hierarchy and returns resolved lock state of a prim.